mutt0-ds/mutt0-ds.github.io/_posts/2021-05-20-nn-sending-memes.md

   - python
 ---

-# Using a Neural Network for sending memes to my girlfriend

 Well, my GF's tastes in memes are simple: she loves wholesome memes and, most importantly, **she loves animals**.

 That's why I created a fun little project that: